LDPM: Towards undersampled MRI reconstruction with MR-VAE and Latent Diffusion Prior: Method

 \subsubsection{MR-VAE}

 VAE is an important module to map images into the latent space.
 Although many natural image restoration methods \cite{stablesr,diffbir} tend to keep pre-trained VAE weights in stable diffusion (SD)\cite{sd}, such VAEs have not been exposed to MRI images during training and therefore cannot be directly generalized to the MRI domain for accurate MRI detail restoration.
 To address this issue, we propose MR-VAE, a VAE that can be used for various MR-related tasks.
-MR-VAE is finetuned on SD pre-train\cite{sd} to leverage its rich generative prior.
+MR-VAE is fine-tuned on SD pre-train\cite{sd} to leverage its rich generative prior.
 The encoder and decoder are utilized in the reconstruction process and optimized with three terms of loss functions.
-The pixel loss and VGG loss are utilized to reduce the pixel-wise difference; the KL-divergence loss is also introduced to ensure that the generated latent code meets the prior requirements of the diffusion model.
+The pixel loss and VGG loss are utilized to reduce the pixel-wise difference; the KL-divergence loss is also introduced to enforce statistical consistency between the learned latent variables and a predefined prior distribution (e.g., Gaussian).
+Additionally, a GAN loss is incorporated to enhance the visual realism of the reconstructed output, improving the learning of sharper edges and more detailed textures\cite{esrgan}.
 The total loss can be expressed as:

-where $\hat{x}_{vae}$ denotes the reconstruction result of MR-VAE, $VGG$ denotes VGG network\cite{vgg}, $u$ and $\sigma$ denote the mean and variance of the reconstruction distribution, respectively.
-As shown in Fig. \ref{fig:vae}, MR-VAE produces more realistic reconstructions on MRI data than the VAE in SD.
+where $\mu$, $\nu$, $\omega$ and $\lambda$ represent the weights assigned to each individual loss term. $\hat{x}_{vae}$ denote the reconstruction result of MR-VAE, $VGG$ denotes the VGG network\cite{vgg}, $u$ and $\sigma$ denote the mean and variance of the reconstruction distribution, respectively, and $L_{GAN}$ represents the adversarial loss introduced by the GAN framework\cite{vqgan}.
+As shown in Fig. \ref{fig:vae}, MR-VAE produces more realistic reconstructions on MRI data than the VAE in SD (SD-VAE).